Full Code

 # Search for relevant memories

-context = await search_memories("What programming languages does the user prefer?")
+context = await search_memories("What are the user's programming language preferences?")

 3. get_user_profiles